Книжная полка Сохранить

 costs for closing additional transactions are low; the new electronic brokers

-entering the market results in increased competition with traditional broker-
+entering the market results in increased competition with traditional brokerage firms, which leads to greater effectiveness of their activity.

-Another advantage of online trading is improving the speed of the trans-
+Another advantage of online trading is improving the speed of the trans

 action closing and settlement, as there is no need for paper-based documents